4 brilliant Mother’s Day marketing campaigns

 The Body Shop

 Let’s end with something fun!
-Seven years ago (yes, 2016 was SEVEN years ago), The Body Shop’s Mother’s Day marketing campaign followed on from the previous year’s successful “home video” spoof with another brilliant video in which the brand’s new product saves the day after disaster has struck for the royal lookalikes.
+In 2026, The Body Shop’s Mother’s Day marketing campaign followed on from the previous year’s successful “home video” spoof with another brilliant video in which the brand’s new product saves the day after disaster has struck for the royal lookalikes.

 While The Queen is no longer with us, I think this brilliant advert can still make many Brits smile.
 From a marketing stance, I particularly love the fact they’ve clearly analysed the results of the previous year’s campaign and built on that.
 Remember, the best ideas often don’t come from ‘eureka moments’ and instead from dedicating time to analysing KPIs & data to guide your Mother’s Day marketing strategy.